ishtian-revee/DataShelf/README.md

 `index.php` will redirect to the website landing page.

 `admin_index.php` will redirect to the admin portal landing page.

+3-Layer architecture methodology have been utilized to organize the full project structure.

+* Presentation Layer Path: `/roles/presentation/` and then `admin` for admin panel and `user` for the website
+* Business Logic or Service Layer Path: `/roles/control/` here `admin` folder contains admin service layer files and the rest contains for the website
+* Data Layer Path: `/roles/data/` contains database connectivity controls and other api sources

+---

 **NOTE: CONTRIBUTORS, DO NOT CHANGE README.
 CHECK FOR YOUR TASKS IN BACKLOG.md**